Year of entry 2024

 - Available to UK residents only

-This exciting programme meets the expanding needs of healthcare practitioners.
-It builds on our reputation for delivering high quality clinically-focused modules.
+This exciting programme meets the expanding needs of healthcare practitioners and is bolstered by our reputation of delivering high quality clinically-focused modules.

 PGCert Clinical Assessment is suitable for all healthcare practitioners involved in the clinical assessment of patients.

-The programme offers the knowledge and skills to enable you to assess patients from “head-to-toe” and develop evidence-based management strategies.
+The programme offers the knowledge and skills to enable you to assess patients from 'head-to-toe' and develop evidence-based management strategies.
 You’ll develop practical skills in taking health history, auscultation, percussion and palpation in addition to diagnostic reasoning skills.
-Depending upon your choice of option module you will develop knowledge and skills in the interpretation of blood results or the interpretation of medical images.
+Depending upon your choice of optional module you will develop knowledge and skills in the interpretation of blood results or the interpretation of medical images.

 The programme shares modules with the MSc Advanced Clinical Practice.